Thank you for your interest in the Pragmatist Caucus. Below we have answered some frequently asked questions to better serve you!

 Beyond training and assisting with creating a better Party focused on winning elections, the Libertarian Pragmatist Caucus has an associated Political Action Committee, which allows us to contribute money to candidates and initiatives.
 We are looking to expand this operation for the 2022 cycle - if you'd like to help out, please donate at this secure link.

 4. Don't caucuses just divide the Party?
 Shouldn't we be working together?

 Caucuses need not be divisive - that is certainly not the goal of the Pragmatist caucus.
-In fact, caucuses are an important way to bring in voters who respond to slightly different messaging than the national Party.
-They also help members within the Party to work together to make it better - they bring people together in the Party.
+In fact, caucuses are an important way to bring in voters who respond to different messaging than the national Party (or other caucuses!).
+They also help members within the Party work together to make it better - they bring people together in the Party.
 Caucuses can also provide resources and help to candidates, state affiliates, and activists without having to go through the main Party infrastructure.
 Most importantly, the Pragmatist Caucus has members from nearly all of the other caucuses in the Libertarian Party.
 We aren't an ideological caucus, we're a methodological caucus - and everyone can get behind finding and repeating methods that get Libertarians elected!

 5. How can I get involved?